muatassim/CleanArchitecture/README.md

 ### 4. Implementing a Domain Service

-Domain services contain business logic that doesn�t naturally fit within an entity or value object.
+Domain services contain business logic that doesn’t naturally fit within an entity or value object.
 For example, a user registration service:

 ```C#
 namespace CleanArchitecture.Core.Services